ercole-io/ercole-docs/docs/guide-2.x.md

 | users                  | ercole-reposervice   | 11114 | HTTP[1]   |
 | agents                 | ercole-reposervice   | 11114 | HTTP[1]   |

 [1] It is highly recommended to setup a reverse proxy between users/agents and ercole for avoiding to comunicate directly to the microservices using HTTP and opening too much ports, using for example nginx.
-See the istructions below.
+See the instructions below.

 ##### Suggested network/firewall rules
 |          From          |         To           |  Port |   Proto   |